Tinkerforge/warp-charger/README.rst

  * LaTeX source and used resources for the manual

 warp-charger.com/:
- * The source of the WARP Charger web site
+ * The source of the WARP Charger web site (this site is deprecated, the old hand-written html site has been moved to a wordpress)

 Firmwares
 ---------